alchemistry/alchemlyb/joss_paper/paper.md

 # Summary

-*Alchemlyb* is a dedicated open-source software package tailored for the analysis of alchemical free energy calculations,
+*alchemlyb* is a dedicated open-source software package tailored for the analysis of alchemical free energy calculations,
     an integral part of computational chemistry and biology, most notably in the field of drug discovery.
 The software spans a wide range of functions,